BenCoyne/smile_app/README.md

 ## Smile_App

-Your task today is to connect your source code repository to Github Actions and create a CI pipeline.
+Your task today is to connect your source code repository to GitHub Actions and create a CI pipeline.

 We want to accomplish 3 things: